rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 #### What DNS management operations does the Cloud DNS API support?

-Customers can create, modify, remove, and list domains, subdomains and records.
+Customers can create, modify, remove, and list domains, subdomains, and records.

 Additionally, users can search domains by filtering.
 We do not support filtering records.